microsoft/vscode-docs/docs/editor/github.md

 ### Cloning a repository

-You can search for and clone a repository from GitHub using the **Git: Clone** command or by using the **Clone Repository** button in the Source Control (available when you have no folder open).
+You can search for and clone a repository from GitHub using the **Git: Clone** command or by using the **Clone Repository** button in the Source Control (available when you have no folder open or in the command palette via <kbd>F1</kbd>).

 ![Clone From GitHub](images/github/clone-from-github.gif)